Hybrid working isn’t a new concept. People have been working partly from home and partly from the office for

 A big complaint of people who work from home, is that they miss out.
 I don’t mean miss out on the work banter and in-jokes, but miss out on important information and sometimes even perks and promotions.
 The age old theory of out of sight, out of mind does occasionally crop up when discussing fully remote colleagues.
 If you are allowing staff to work remotely, treat them equally.

-As mentioned, hybrid working doesn’t align itself easily to quality communication, so it is imperative that you keep working relationships alive and engaging, by encouraging social chats.
-Whether that’s on slack, teams or even WhatsApp, getting people to have their water cooler chats, even if it is virtually, is important for team bonding.
+As mentioned, hybrid working doesn’t necessarily align itself to quality communication.
+It’s imperative that you keep working relationships alive and engaging, by encouraging social chats.
+Whether that’s on Slack, Teams or even WhatsApp, getting people to have their ‘water cooler chats’, even if it is virtually, is important for team bonding.
 In turn, this will result in a more unified office environment.

 If you’re unsure on how you are going to deal with hybrid working, give us a call.
 We can talk you through all of the available options so you can pick the right one for you.

 🚚 Source, negotiate and manage entire office moves.

 🏢 Dispose, sublet or redesign your office.